ruhler/fable/test/README.txt

 have file names starting with "####v-", while tests for malformed programs have file names starting with "####e-".

-THe tests are organized into the following ranges.
+The tests are organized into the following ranges.
 Each test has a unique number.

 Test              0000-0099